sambatv/image-toolbox/README.md

 It is assumed that building, testing, and scanning application source code tasks were performed successfully in an earlier pipeline step.

-Additional artifacts, such as Helm charts, may also be stored in the ECR repository, but are not part of an image delivery pipeline, and may be performed in a later pipeline step if image delivery is successful.

 ## Tools

 The tools in this image build upon the official Atlassian Bitbucket Pipelines